mikecorey/python101/2/11_ex_contact_card.md

 (choose what key makes sense to you. remember, it should be unique.)

 Also, whitespace is a bit more liberal for dicts.  feel free to indent some so the dict looks right

+Bonus: verify the age is valid.
+Double bonus: verify the zip is valid (zipcodes can start with 0)